-- 1. Put pupils into groups per secondary school (1 group if less than 6 pupils) - 2.
-Ask pupils to brainstorm all the questions they would like answered about their new school and as a group record the ideas on a large sheet of paper - 3.
-Using the sample letter, draft a letter to the principal at the new school (this can be a whole group activity) - 4.
+- 1. Put pupils into groups (1 group if less than 6 pupils) - 2.
+Ask pupils to brainstorm all the questions they would like answered about the new year group and as a group record the ideas on a large sheet of paper - 3.
+Using the sample letter, draft a letter to the Y3 Lead (this can be a whole group activity) - 4.
 Model the layout and writing adult to scribe if appropriate - 5.
-When the letter(s) has/ve been checked through, photocopy, address and send - 6.
+When the letter(s) has/ve been checked through, photocopy, address and 'send' - 6.
 Glue photocopies into journals - 7.
 Retain the brainstorming sheets for use in next session